w3slley/origami/README.md

 # Welcome to Notes.
-This is an aplication that allows users to create and edit personal notes.
+This is a web application that allows users to create and edit personal notes.
 Hope you enjoy it!

 Creator: Weslley Victor (wvict)